 Refresher training can achieve quarterly or every 6 months using the case study or role-playing technique.

 Here is the flow of what the process of using an accident investigation team may look like.

-When you have your team in place, and they are trained, your next step is making sure the management team understands your process.
-It does not need to be YOU informing the investigation team.
+When you have your trained team in place, your next step is ensuring the management team understands your process.
+And it does not need to be YOU informing the investigation team.

 Also, there may already be an accident investigation team member in the area.
-They shouldn’t have to wait until you are notified to tell them.
-They can hear it directly from the front line supervisor or manager.
+But they shouldn’t have to hold off on telling them until you let them know.
+They can hear it directly from the front-line supervisor or manager.